atomb/dafny/docs/DafnyRef/UserGuide.md

 TO BE WRITTEN

 ### 24.10.4.
-Controlling aspects of the tool being run
+Controlling warnings

-* `-deprecation:<n>` - controls warnings about deprecated features
+* `-deprecation:<n>` - Controls warnings about deprecated features.

-   * 0 - no warnings
+   * 0 - don't give any warnings about deprecated features
-   * 1 (default) - issue warnings
+   * 1 (default) - show warnings about deprecated features
-   * 2 - issue warnings and advise about alternate syntax
+   * 2 - also point out where there's new simpler syntax

-* `-warnShadowing` - emits a warning if the name of a declared variable caused another variable to be shadowed
+* `-warnShadowing` - Emits a warning if the name of a declared variable caused another variable to be shadowed.

 TO BE WRITTEN